-Through each of our Community & Family Hubs in Penygraig, Penyrenglyn, Rhydyfelin & Dinas we are reaching out to 3,000 people every week.
+Through each of our Community & Family Hubs in Penygraig, Penyrenglyn, Rhydyfelin & Dinas we are reach out to 3,000 people every week.

 “Taking part in weekly video chats and the one to one phone calls really helps me with my mental health and I do not feel so isolated”